SageMaker Training Compiler Best Practices and Considerations - Amazon SageMaker AI

 When you adjust the batch size, you also have to adjust the learning_rate appropriately.
 For example, if you increased the batch size by a factor of k, you need to adjust learning_rate linearly (simple multiplication by k) or multiply by the square root of k.
 This is to achieve the same or similar convergence behavior in the reduced training time.
 For reference of batch_size tested for popular models, see Tested Models.

 • To debug the compiler-accelerated training job, enable the debug flag in the compiler_config parameter.
-This enables SageMaker to put the debugging logs into SageMaker training job logs.
+This enables SageMaker AI to put the debugging logs into SageMaker training job logs.

 huggingface_estimator=HuggingFace( ... compiler_config=TrainingCompilerConfig(debug=True) )